-If the sentence is successfully completed, then the judge essentially retroactively removes the conviction and it will not appear as a conviction on your record.
+If the sentence is successfully completed, then your case will be dismissed and will not appear as a conviction on your record.
 Further, the arrest record may also be restricted (discussed below).
 If you fail to comply with a first offender sentence, then you may be re-sentenced to up to the maximum sentence of the original conviction as well as have your first offender status stripped away, meaning your guilty plea remains on your record.
-This is a key distinction to be aware of: If you fail on a First Offender sentence, you maybe sentenced to the max for the crime which you pleaded to, regardless of how long you’ve been on probation.
+This is a key distinction to be aware of: If you fail on a First Offender sentence, you maybe resentenced to the max for the crime which you pleaded to, regardless of how long you’ve been on probation.

-The Georgia Conditional Discharge law allows a court to discharge and dismiss your first conviction of a drug crime upon the completion of probation.
+The Georgia Conditional Discharge law allows a court to discharge and dismiss your first conviction of most drug crimes upon the completion of probation.
 The drug crime can either be directly for using or possessing the drug, or a non violent property crime caused by substance addiction and abuse.
 You may only use this process once and it may only be used for drug-related crimes.
+There is also a conditional discharge sentence sometimes available for first alcohol related crimes, under certain circumstances, however, usually alcohol related offenses (other than DUI) are better resolved with pretrial diversion as discussed above.